What Sandler, Aniston and Macs will do

 An overview of interesting projects launched into production.

-The past week was not too busy with the announcements of new projects, but a couple of curious films still came to the attention of KinoReporter.
+The past week was not too busy for the announcements of new projects, but a couple of curious films still came to the attention of KinoReporter.

 Adam Sandler and Jennifer Aniston